Karnataka Election Results 2018: How state voted shows why Bengaluru model needs to be emulated more

 A progressive citizens’ approach to emulate

-Meanwhile, Bengaluru saw a more progressive discourse in the run up to the elections.
+Meanwhile, Bengaluru saw a more progressive discourse in the run-up to the elections.
 Many residents’ associations and citizen groups have been active in putting out their own charters, engaging with candidates, and urging more people to vote.
 They played a non-partisan role, urging citizens to vote for candidates and not the party or other considerations.
 Their demands have been very focused on civic and development issues like public transport, empowered ward committees, fixing polluted lakes, etc.

-While Bengaluru for the most part voted in the incumbents, even the RWAs frustrated with their unresponsive elected representatives, have remained steadfastly apolitical.
+While Bengaluru, for the most part, voted in the incumbents, even the RWAs frustrated with their unresponsive elected representatives, have remained steadfastly apolitical.

 Srinivas Alavilli, one of the active citizens who initiated the Citizens for Bengaluru group, says their strategy is party-proof.
 “We have been quite successful in pitching our demands to all parties and insisting on including them.
 No matter who forms the government, the agenda for the city is already in their manifesto and we get to hold them accountable.”
 The group Citizens for Bengaluru had prepared a citizens’ agenda which reflected what citizens want on policy and infrastructure front.
 Many of these demands found a place in the manifestos of the political parties.